-Physical Therapy is an essential component in the treatment of back pain.
-Most doctors who treat back pain on a regular basis include Physical Therapy in their plan of care.
+Physical Therapy is an essential component in the treatment of back problems.
+Most doctors who treat these types of problems will refer their patients to Physical Therapy for some or all of their care.

 Physical Therapy for Back Pain

 - Restore you to your former activities of work and play.

 - Teach you how to stay healthy and prevent relapses.

 The intervertebral discs are located in between the vertebrae in the lumbar spine.
 They are made of layers fibrocartilage and have a fluid center.
 Discs allow the spine to be flexible and strong.
 Discs can be damaged in accidents or can degenerate with age and tend to bulge in a posterior direction.
 A bulging or herniated disc by itself can be uncomfortable but it can also put pressure on an adjacent nerve root causing symptoms in the buttock or down the leg.
 In severe cases, herniated discs can cause numbness or weakness in one or both legs.

 Facet joints deteriorate with age or can be associated with degenerative disc disease at the same spinal level.
 This type of injury produces symptoms that are usually worst in the early morning and improve once the patient starts to move around or get warmed up.